dseguy/clearPHP/rules/no-unresolved-instanceof.md

 var_dump($b instanceof C); // false
 ?>
 ```
 In the example here, `C` doesn't exist.
-The operator doesn't tell the difference between "C doesn't exist" and "$b is not of class C".
+The operator doesn't tell the difference between `"C doesn't exist"` and `"$b is not of class C"`.
 No error is reported.

 As `instanceof` is often used in condition, this will lead to dead code (or to constantly used code).
 This is not desirable.